mootools/mootools-more/Docs/Drag/Drag.md

 * snap        - Executed when the user has dragged past the snap option.
 Receives the dragged element as an argument.
 * drag        - Executed on every step of the drag.
 Receives the dragged element and the event as arguments.
 * complete    - Executed when the user completes the drag.
 Receives the dragged element and the event as arguments.
+* cancel      - Executed when the user has cancelled the drag.
+Receives the dragged element as an argument.

 ### Examples: